 Stamp duty is tax you pay when you transfer property.
 It is charged on the written documents that transfer ownership of land and buildings.
 Stamp duty applies to residential property such as houses, apartments or sites with agreement to build.
 It is also applies to non-residential property, such as, land or housing sites without residential buildings - see Rates below.

 In general, the only factor affecting the amount of stamp duty is the value of the property.
 However, a higher stamp duty rate applies if you buy 10 or more residential houses or duplexes at a time, or in a year.
 This measure was introduced to discourage investment funds from buying up housing estates.
-See ‘Rates’ below for information on the increased rate, including exemptions and refunds.
+See ‘How much stamp duty will I pay?’ below for information on the increased rate, including exemptions and refunds.

 “Residential property” includes houses, apartments and any site that is bought with a connected agreement to build residential property on it.

-If you buy a site in connection with (or as part of) an arrangement to build a house or apartment on it, then stamp duty will be charged at the residential property rate on the total of the site cost and the building cost
+- If you buy a site in connection with (or as part of) an arrangement to build a house or apartment on it, then you must pay stamp duty at the residential property rate on the total of the site cost and the building cost

-- If you buy a site with no connected arrangement to build a house or apartment on it, then stamp duty will be charged on the site cost at the non-residential property rate
+- If you buy a site with no connected arrangement to build a house or apartment on it, then you must pay stamp duty at the non-residential property rate

 There is information (pdf) on revenue.ie on how large gardens, car parking spaces and marina berths are treated for stamp duty purposes.
 You can also read more on revenue.ie about stamp duty on property in general.

 In general, the following transactions are exempt from stamp duty: